victorqribeiro/perceptronCobol/README.md

 ```

 Then enter 4 values.
-I recomend using one from DATA.DAT for testing purposes.
+You can use 5.8 2.5 5.2 1.4 for testing purpose.
+The result should be one (Iris-versicolor).

 On DATA.DAT there's a 5 colum by 100 rows table.
 The first 4 colums are features that describe a flower.